TheMrityunjayPathak/CarPricePrediction/README.md

 - After that I used k-fold cross-validation for measuring accuracy of our model.

-- So I cheked the cross_val_score for measuring the best score of our model and then I have taken mean of all the scores.
+- So I cheked the cross_val_score to get the best score of our model and then I have taken mean of all the scores.

 - And, Finally I predicted the result from our trained model.